Indecent Obsession: History

 In late 1991, the group moved to Los Angeles where they recorded their second album, Indio with Peter Wolf (The Escape Club, Go West, Wang Chung) as producer, co-songwriter, bass guitarist and arranger.
 In May 1992 the album was issued by MCA Records for North American and European markets, it peaked at No. 36 on the Austrian Ö3 Top 40 albums chart.
 In Australia Indio appeared in August on Melodian, which reached the top 40 on the ARIA Albums Chart.
 McFarlane observed that it showed the group's "transition from naive pop to mature, radio-friendly dance music".

 The second album's four Australian singles are "Rebel with a Cause", "Kiss Me" (March 1992, top 30), "Indio" (August, top 50) and "Gentleman Style".
 During 1992 the group toured Latin America, Europe and Asia-Pacific regions.
 Indecent Obsession became the first Western act to tour South Africa after the lifting of the cultural isolation of that nation due to their apartheid policy.
 McFarlane describes how the group were "greeted by screaming fans and scenes of mass hysteria".
 Both "Kiss Me" and Indio peaked at No. 1 on the relevant South African charts.
 Other singles in that market were "Rebel with a Cause", "Whispers in the Dark" and "Indio".
 At the start of a US tour that year Mark Gray (ex-Wa Wa Nee) joined on bass guitar.
 Both Coyne and Dixon left late in 1992, and according to Szumowski "David [Dixon] was getting sick of touring, he wanted to pursue something else.
 Andrew [Coyne] wanted to stay in LA".

 The group relocated to London where Richard Hennassey (ex-Kiss Like This) replaced Dixon on lead vocals and Graham Kearns replaced Coyne on guitar for the group's third studio album, Relativity (1994).
 The album was produced by Ian Richardson and Nick Coler.
 It charted in the South Africa Top 20.
 "Fixing a Broken Heart" was the lead single and became popular in South-east Asia, particularly in the Philippines.
-Singles "Fall From Grace", "Lady Rain" and "One Bad Dream" followed.
+Singles "Fall From Grace" followed.
 A compilation album, The Most Indecent Obsession, was issued by MCA Records in Japan, South-east Asia and South Africa in 1995.
 New Straits Times reviewer, Gerald Martinez, described the band's sound as "[c]ombining techno dance rhythms with power chords and tunes poppy hooks, these guys play nice sanitised pop".
 The group disbanded in that year.